 Chronic alcohol users often suffer from a host of physical disorders like an alcoholic liver disease, alcoholic cardiomyopathy, alcoholic neuropathy, and Wernicke-Korsakoff syndrome.
 So in addition to treating the DTs symptoms, doctors may also administer therapies to manage the other physical disorders.

 If the symptoms are left untreated, DTs can have a mortality rate of up to 35 percent.
 But with early detection and prompt delirium tremens treatments, the mortality rate is less than 2 percent.
 Although all symptoms eventually subside with proper treatment, some like fatigue, sleeplessness, and mood swings may persist for up to a year.

 Keith and Sandra recovered fully from their delirium tremens alcohol ordeal and were able to rebuild their lives without alcohol.
 They willingly underwent long-term preventive therapies after they recovered from their symptoms.

 A long-term DTs prevention treatment program is usually built around the following strategies:

 - A medically-supervised detox period

 - Psychological counseling

 - Participating in support groups

 No alcohol withdrawal symptom should be ignored.
 Some might resolve on their own, but many like seizures and abnormal heart rhythms don’t.
 The effects of DTs can worsen and trigger life-threatening complications if not treated promptly.
-If you are around when somebody, especially a loved one, is going through DTs, remain calm yourself.
+If you are around when somebody, especially a loved one, is going through DTs, remain calm.
 Keep in mind that hallucinations and disorientation do not signal permanent brain damage.
-Nor do tremors and breathlessness, dying.
-Call 911, and be near the person till help arrives.
+Nor do tremors and breathlessness signal dying.
+Call 911, and stay near the person till help arrives.